Create a safety case¶

 Implementation: Jupyter notebook¶

 Conceptually, a notebook that generates a safety case is very similar to a Python function that generates a measurement.
 You can think of the notebook as a function that maps input datasets to an HTML document.
-The key difference is that notebooks don’t accept arguments in the same way that Python functions do, so we need a different mechanism to pass data into the notebook.
+The key difference is that notebooks can’t accept arguments in the same way that Python functions do, so we need a different mechanism to pass data into the notebook.

 Warning